Marfa Film Festival: History

 Iconic musician Lou Reed attended to premiere his documentary Red Shirley at the 2010 festival.
 Omar Rodríguez-López's attended to show his feature film The Sentimental Engine Slayer.
 Other films screened include The Athlete or Atletu, directed by Davey Frankel and Rasselas Lakew, the 1972 classic The Harder They Come by Perry Henzell, and The Sun Ship Game, a 1971 documentary about competition soaring shot primarily in Marfa by Robert Drew, an American documentary filmmaker known as the father of cinema vérité, or direct cinema.
+Poet and Academy Award-nominated writer Luke Davies premiered his first directorial debut – a short film (Produced by Lambaria) AIR featuring the celebrated British Andrew Garfieldin his US debut.
+America Ferrera and collaborator husband writer-director Ryan Pierce Phillips Williams premiered The Dry Land produced by Academy nominated producer Heather Rae.

-In 2011 the festival's co-founders parted ways, introducing a 2 year lull.
+In 2011 there was a 2-year lull due to a legal dispute between Lambaria and Vandyke.